 GDI is a key technology of gasoline engine development to reduce CO2 emissions while improving torque and power output.
 However the drawback of GDI engines is an increase in Particle Number (PN) emissions compared to conventional Port Fuel Injection (PFI) engines.

-Latest GDI vehicles can achieve the PN limit of 6×1011/km on the regulatory test cycle (NEDC or WLTC) but the RDE test procedure will however also include particle counting in a wide range of engine map operation.
+Latest GDI vehicles can achieve the PN limit of 6×1011/km on the regulatory test cycle (NEDC or WLTC) but the RDE test procedure however also includes particle counting in a wide range of engine map operation.